diffix/pg_diffix/docs/analyst_guide.md

 Use `SELECT diffix.access_level()` to see the current access level.

-# Anonymized queries
+# Anonymizing queries

 In anonymized access level, queries targeting personal tables are restricted to a limited subset of SQL.
 A personal table is a relation that contains data of individuals or other protected entities.
 Administrators identify and mark such tables during configuration.

-When selecting data from personal tables, the following queries are allowed.
+When selecting data from personal tables, the following SQL features are allowed:

-## Queries with grouping
+## Explicit grouping

 Grouping queries have the following form: